patrikalbertsson/CFlashMessage/README.md

 Copy <code>flash.css</code> to your css-archive and be sure that <code>flash.css</code> is activated in your framework.

 ### Session
-Be sure that Sessions in activated in your framework.
+Be sure that Sessions is activated in your framework.
 If you <code>var_dump($_SESSION)</code> you should have an empty session.
 If you are using Anax-MVC you might have to start the session manually i your frontcontroller.

 Put <code>$app->session()</code> in the top of your controller, after you assign <code>$app</code>